YINI-lang/YINI-spec/YINI-Specification.md

 - All dates in international format, YYYY-MM-DD.

 v1.0.0 RC 4 + UPDATES, 2026-04-07 + xxx
+- **Changed:** The document terminator (`/END`) is now required in strict mode and remains optional in lenient mode.
+- **Clarified:** Updated the specification text, validation rules, and strict/lenient mode table to reflect that strict mode requires `/END` at the end of the document.
 - **Clarified:** Clarified whitespace rules for section headers: repeated/basic section headers do not require a space before the section name, while numeric shorthand headers (such as `^7`) do.
 - **Clarified:** Defined top-level structure rules for lenient and strict mode.
 In lenient mode, orphan members may be exposed at the root or under an implicit base section; in strict mode, exactly one explicit top-level section is allowed, all additional sections MUST be nested beneath it, and top-level orphan members are forbidden.
 - **Updated:** Added a third large real-world configuration example (C) for parsing in strict mode.